radwankakar/infrastructure/docs/adr/0013-using-ansible-for-configuration.md

 ### Negative Consequences <!-- optional -->

-* Building off of the currently existing ansible setup will require restructuring to be used successfully which might mean duplicating work (for example, regrouping our hosts list)
+* Building off of the currently existing ansible setup will require restructuring to be used successfully which might mean re-doing work (for example, regrouping our hosts list)

 ## Pros and Cons of the Options <!-- optional -->

 ### Use Ansible to manage machine configuration

-* Good, because ansible already installed and configured
+* Good, because ansible already installed and configured, requiring no extensive setup on our part
-* Good, because ansible is fairly easy to pickup and lots of document exists
+* Good, because lots of documentation about ansible syntax exists, making it fairly approachable to start learning
 * Good, does not require an agent on systems and uses python and ssh
-* Bad, because no notion of state
+* Bad, because no notion of state.
+Ansible does not track dependencies and executes tasks until they are complete or failed.
+This means we have to be extra vigilant to make sure the state of a machine is as expected

 ### Building pre-packed AMIs to manage system deployments